lpflpf/rocketmq-client-php/README.md

 ## TODO

-1. manual commit an offset.
+1. Manual commit an offset.
-2. push consumer can set a queue to consumer.
+2. Push consumer can set a queue to consumer.
-3. producer can get some extra information for sending message.
+3. Queue can be selected to send message.

 ## Example